 Though I do my best to separate photography from my day job as a 3D Animation and Video Producer, it turns out that many aspects of creativity are shared between photography and animation.
 Much of my work is a form of highly structured, procedural creativity.
 This is required – given the nature of and methods used – to produce this type of work.

 But there’s a whole ‘nother side to creativity not enslaved by process.
-For me photography is a means to explore; become a student of the world, to discover, and use the camera as a tool to unlock personal revelation.
+For me photography is a means to explore; become a student of the world, to use the camera as a tool of discovery, to unlock personal revelation.
+And – get away from the computer for a while.

 We’re all built uniquely, with a unique vision and point of view.
 The F6 Project and Blue Hour Journal are creative outlets for such exploration.